DuyPhan135/AWS-Personal-Workshop/content/7-Feedback/_index.md

 ---
-title: "Sharing and Feedback"
+title: "Feedback & Suggestions"
 weight: 7
 chapter: false
-pre: "<b>7.</b> "
+pre: " <b> 7. </b> "
 ---

-### Overall Evaluation
+### General Evaluation

 **1. Working Environment**
-The working environment is extremely friendly and open.
-All FCJ members are always willing to help whenever I face difficulties, even outside working hours.
-The workspace is tidy, comfortable, and helps me stay focused.
-However, I suggest adding a few more casual gatherings or team-bonding activities so everyone can get to know each other better.
+The working environment is very friendly and open.
+Members of the FCJ team are always willing to help whenever I encounter difficulties, even outside of working hours.
+The workspace is tidy and comfortable, helping me stay focused.
+However, I think it would be beneficial to have more bonding or social activities so everyone can understand each other better.

-**2. Support from Mentor & Team Admin**
+**2. Support from Mentor / Team Admin**
-My mentor provided very detailed guidance, explained concepts clearly when I didn’t understand, and always encouraged me to ask questions.
-The team admin was excellent in handling paperwork, preparing documents, and creating favorable conditions for my work.
-I truly appreciate that the mentor let me try and solve problems on my own first instead of giving direct answers.
+My mentor provided very detailed guidance, explained clearly whenever I didn’t understand, and always encouraged me to ask questions.
+The admin team supported administrative tasks, provided necessary documents, and created good conditions for me to work effectively.
+I truly appreciate that my mentor allowed me to try and solve problems on my own instead of giving me the answer directly.

-**3. Alignment between Tasks and Academic Background**
+**3. Alignment Between the Work and My Field of Study**
-The tasks assigned were well-aligned with the knowledge I gained at university while also exposing me to completely new areas I had never encountered before.
-This combination allowed me to both reinforce my foundation and acquire practical real-world skills.
+The tasks I was assigned closely aligned with the knowledge I learned at university, while also exposing me to new areas that I had never encountered before.
+This helped me reinforce my foundational knowledge and gain practical skills that will better support my future career direction.

-**4. Learning Opportunities & Skill Development**
+**4. Opportunities for Learning & Skill Development**
-Throughout the internship, I acquired many new skills such as using project management tools, teamwork, and professional communication in a corporate environment.
-My mentor also shared a lot of real-world experience that has helped me better shape my future career direction.
+During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
+My mentor also shared valuable practical experiences that helped me gain clearer career orientation.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously yet remains cheerful.
-When there’s a tight deadline, the whole team pulls together and supports one another regardless of position.
-This made me feel like a true part of the team, even as “just an intern.”
+The company culture is very positive: everyone respects one another and maintains a working attitude that is serious yet comfortable.
+Throughout the learning and knowledge-sharing process, everyone is willing to support and share their experience regardless of position or role.
+This helped me clearly feel that even as an intern, I was treated as part of the team and had a supportive environment to grow.

-**6. Policies & Benefits for Interns**
-The company provides internship allowances and offers flexible scheduling when needed.
-Being able to join internal training sessions for free is a huge plus.

 ### Additional Questions

-**What satisfied you the most during the internship?**
+**What are you most satisfied with during the internship?**
-The feeling of learning and absorbing new knowledge every single day.
+The feeling of being able to learn and absorb new knowledge every day.

 **What do you think the company should improve for future interns?**
-It would be helpful to prepare a more detailed learning roadmap from the very first week (e.g., weeks 1–2: learn specific tools; weeks 3–4: work on certain tasks, etc.) so that newcomers don’t feel overwhelmed during the initial 1–2 weeks.
+It would be helpful to establish a clear and unified process for workshops to avoid unclear communication.
+This time, the information I received about workshop requirements varied from person to person, which caused confusion.
+I hope the admin team can align expectations in advance and make a single announcement at the beginning of the internship so the program can continue to improve.

-**If you were to recommend this internship to your friends, would you encourage them to join?
+**Would you recommend this internship to your friends?
 Why?**
-Absolutely yes!
-This program doesn’t only teach technical skills—it also teaches professional working habits and problem-solving mindset.
+Definitely yes.
+Interning here offers many valuable experiences in a real working environment, opportunities to learn new knowledge, and a chance to connect what we study in school with practical scenarios.

 ### Suggestions & Expectations

-**What suggestions do you have to improve the internship experience?**
+**Do you have any suggestions to improve the internship experience?**
-It would be great if the mentors could align more consistently with each other when making decisions and giving instructions.

-**Would you like to continue with this program in the future?**
-Definitely yes!
+There should be more consistency in decision-making among mentors.
+As mentioned above, each mentor provided different feedback when reviewing the workshop assignments.
+In this round, I was first informed that the deadline for the proposal and architecture was November 22, but then later told that it needed to be submitted a few days earlier for grading.
+It's not a major issue for me, but having clarity and alignment would help everyone work more effectively and grow together.

+Lastly, I sincerely appreciate the opportunity to join the program to learn and gain experience.
+These are simply my suggestions so future interns can have an even better learning environment.
+I wish everyone success in continuing to grow the FCJ program.